nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/03_External_View/README.md

 Activities that are initiated by employees or IT system within the business system are not business use cases of the external view, but are activities of the internal view and will be represented in the activity diagram or sequence diagram of the internal view.

 As you can see, the actors of business systems can be humans, organizations, or IT systems.
 Even if organizations are represented as actors, as in the case of baggage transportation, we ultimately find people or IT systems behind the actors that initiate and handle cases.
-However, what are relevant for our models are the roles that are played.
+However, what are relevant for our models are the <b>roles</b> that are played.
 On the level of the business system model, it is not important if it is a person, an IT system, an organization, or a division of an organization, a machine, or any other system that takes up a certain role.

 ![Scene_2](images/Scene_2.jpg)